-The shortness of breath, sweaty palms, dry mouth, nervous stomach and wobbly legs are just a handful of physical symptoms that can affect our performance.
+Shortness of breath, sweaty palms, dry mouth, queasy stomach and wobbly legs.
+These are just a handful of physical symptoms that can affect our performance.

-Whether its preparing for asking your boss for a raise or a business presentation that makes you anxious, it’s important to remember that it’s our thoughts that dictate the way we feel.
+Whether its preparing to ask your boss for a raise or a business presentation that makes you anxious.
+It’s important to remember that it’s our thoughts that dictate the way we feel.

 We become what we think about and so does our presentation

 Your partner is late home from work.
 You knew they were going for a quick celebratory birthday drink with a colleague at work but now it’s getting really late.
-You are worried and anxious, because you fear the worst; they have been attacked on the way home from the station, had too much to drink and stepped out into the middle of the road.
+The later it gets, the more worried and anxious you become because you fear the worst.
+They have been attacked on the way home from the station.
+You imagine they’ve had too much to drink and stepped out into the middle of the road.
 Your anxiety becomes heightened even further by your thoughts that perhaps the reason for their absence is an affair.
 Your mind has made a quantum leap from a frenzied attack to a sordid affair, how did that happen?

-The more you play those thoughts in your head the more vivid you make the image and the more real the movie becomes.
-Now you’re upset and its completely unfounded because the only reason they are late is because they stopped for something to eat on the way home and their battery was dead on their mobile phone so couldn’t ring home.
+The more you play those thoughts in your head, the more vivid you make the image and the more real the movie becomes.
+Now you’re upset and its completely unfounded.
+The truth is, the only reason they are late is because they stopped for something to eat on the way home and their battery was dead on their mobile phone so couldn’t call.

-What movie do you play over and over again in your mind when it’s time to give an important presentation that causes your mouth to turn dry, butterflies to dance the tango in your stomach and that feeling of panic and dread?
+As strange as it may sound, nervous speaking can be a little like that.
+What movie do you play over and over again in your mind when it’s time to give an important presentation?
+Could it be that movie that causes your mouth to turn dry, butterflies to dance the tango in your stomach and that feeling of panic and dread?

 If you suffer from any of these symptoms then your anxiety is related to your thinking.

-The racing heartbeat and galloping stomach are nothing to do with the ‘real’ world but a perceived world you have created in your own mind; and its completely normal.
+The racing heartbeat and feeling of nausea are likely to do with the perceived world you have created in your own mind; and its completely normal.